The option for 'Timeoff allowance accrual' can be found via:

 This setting is not directly used when looking at new starter time off proration - by default, if someone starts mid year their starting balance for that year will be prorated accordingly.

-When adding a new employee in the middle of a holiday year you should ensure you enter their normal annual balance and not the prorated balance as the system will automatically prorate the balance looking at their start date and the start of holiday year.
+When adding a new employee in the middle of a holiday year you should ensure you enter their normal annual balance and not the prorated balance as the system will automatically prorate the balance looking at their start date and the start of the holiday year.

 - Joan starts work on 11th July and is entitled to 20 days in a full year.